liadgiladi/feedback-decision-transformer/README.md

 2. Run the provided script using the following command, specifying the game and pretrained agent name.
 This will result in the creation of a directory named 'dqn_feedback' containing the relevant Oracle feedback output.

-### Augmented DQN Replay Dataset with Oracle Feedback
-Our augmented DQN Replay Dataset with Oracle feedback can be found under the directory: TODO

 ### Execution:
 ```bash
 python augment_dataset_with_oracle_feedback_dopamine.py --game [GAME] --agent_name 'c51'
 ```

+### Augmented DQN Replay Dataset with Oracle Feedback
+Our augmented DQN Replay Dataset with Oracle feedback can be found under the directory: TODO

-## Results
+## Detailed Results + Experimental Details
 You can access all the hyperparameters and logs for our experimental runs in our TODO project.

-Additionally, for more comprehensive information regarding the experiment configurations, including hyperparameters, setup, dataset details, and more, please consult the accompanying appendix PDF file.
+Additionally, for more comprehensive information regarding the experiment configurations, including hyperparameters, setup, dataset details, and more detailed results, please consult the accompanying appendix PDF file.

 ## Citation